Red Sox vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In three games as the underdog over the last 10 contests, the Red Sox have a perfect record of 3-0.
+- In four games as the underdog over the last 10 contests, the Red Sox have a perfect record of 4-0.

-- In their previous 10 games with a total, the Red Sox and their opponents have combined to exceed the over/under on five occasions.
+- In their last 10 games with an over/under, the Red Sox and their opponents have combined to eclipse the total four times.

-- The past 10 Red Sox matchups have not had a runline set by oddsmakers.
-The average over/under established by sportsbooks in Boston's past three games has been 10.5, a span in which the Red Sox and their opponents have gone under each time.
+- Bookmakers have not posted a spread in any of the Red Sox's past 10 games.
+In four consecutive games, Boston and its opponent have finished below the over/under, with the average total established by bookmakers being 9.8 runs.

 Red Sox Betting Records & Stats

-- Boston has a record of 15-8 in games where bookmakers have it as underdogs of at least +120 on the moneyline.
+- Boston has entered 23 games this season as the underdog by +120 or more and is 15-8 in those contests.

-- The moneyline set for this matchup implies the Red Sox have a 45.5% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies the Red Sox have a 45.5% chance of walking away with the win.

-- Boston and its opponents have hit the over in 51 of its 100 games with a total this season.
+- Games involving Boston have gone over the total set by sportsbooks in 51 of 101 chances this season.

-- The Red Sox have an against the spread mark of 3-6-0 in nine games with a line this season.
+- The Red Sox have posted a record of 3-6-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!